surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

  <b>10.</b> Choose chart type <b>Gauge</b> from drop down list under <b>General</b> section  to compare the data in Gauge chart.

-- <b>Green</b> color in gauge chart indicates the value attained is closer to target.
+- <b>Green</b> color</b> in gauge chart indicates the value attained is closer to target.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/63e6ce82315ae4e72a287d4437b7d7a4bcea940b/images/New_version5/UD_Visualization_Types&Settings_Image16.png)
 **Image 16**

-- **Orange** colour indicates, maximum value attained is half the way to target.
+- <b>Orange:</b>indicates, maximum value attained is half the way to target.
--  **Red** colour indicates, maximum value attained is at initial state or lower side to the target.
+-  <b>Red:</b> indicates, maximum value attained is at initial state or lower side to the target.

 ![
 ](https://github.com/sv18042016/fp1/blob/3ff08da67be44bb345a23a3e47e19f4ab62a4553/images/New_version5/UD_Visualization_Types&Settings_Image17.png?raw=true)
 **Image 17**

-- **Value** select one of the available measure values from the drop down.
+- <b>Value:</b> select one of the available measure values from the drop down.

-- **Min** specifies the minimum value of the gauge this corresponds to bottom position of the gauge.
+- <b>Minimum:</b> specifies the minimum value of the gauge this corresponds to bottom position of the gauge.

-- **Max**  specifies the maximum value of the gauge this corresponds to top position of the gauge.
+- <b>Maximum:</b>**  specifies the maximum value of the gauge this corresponds to top position of the gauge.

 - **Title** specify a title.